Local Government - Councillor Code of Conduct

 The code of conduct is enforced by an independent Panel which investigates and determines complaints involving alleged breaches of the Code and empowered to issue sanctions against councillors found in breach.
 Before proceeding to investigation, code of conduct complaints are subject to an initial assessment by a member of the Code of Conduct Panel who is an Australian Lawyer to determine whether they warrant further investigation.

 Lodging a code of conduct complaint should be seen as a last resort where a complainant has sought to resolve an issue directly with the subject of the complaint or through the relevant council's dispute resolution process and is unsatisfied with the outcome.
 From 10 September 2025, all Tasmanian councils must implement a Dispute Resolution Policy which outlines the process for managing disputes at the council level.
 Any person can make complaint under a relevant council's internal Policy.
-Councils are required to make a copy of this Policy available on their website and for any of the member of public who requests it, and must contain information on how to make a complaint to the council under the same Policy.
+Council adopted a Dispute Resolution Policy on 21 July 2025 - available to view here and the template Dispute Resolution Form available to download below.

 Once a complainant has gone through the relevant council’s internal dispute resolution process and being dissatisfied with the outcome and having acted in good faith, the complainant may make a complaint under the Code of Conduct.